Escape route X is the title of an educational multimedia and topical social game.

-Escape route X consists of 4 routes from 4 different areas: Asia, North Africa, South America and the Middle East.
+Escape route X consists of 4 routes from 4 different areas: Asia, North Africa, and the Middle East.

 The player takes on the character related to the region from which you depart.

-The characters are: Chin Ho from North Korea (Asia), Ali Osman from Sudan (North Africa) Tiago from Haiti (South America) and Jemeelah from Iraq (Middle East).
+The characters are: Chin Ho from North Korea (Asia), Ali Osman from Sudan (North Africa) Jimpa from Tibet (Asia) and Jamilah from Syrie (Middle East).
 The player travels by foot, by boat, by plane or by truck.
 The task is to travel via one of these routes as quickly and safely as to the Netherlands.